 - Financing your studies.
 If you’re an international student who is completing away, and you’re no longer receiving a scholarship, you will still be charged the normal rate of onshore international student fees (calculated per research period).
 This places a huge burden on international students to quickly find paid employment, or other scholarships.
 Start your search for other funding before you head overseas.
 Ask researchers in your field if they know of funding, and if they can connect you with research centres that might need staff.
 Start your job search before you leave by reaching out to your social networks.
 Search for job seeker apps or job boards that have opened up since the last time you lived back home.

 - Visa compliance issues.
-If you’re an international student who needs to discontinue your candidature, and then re-enrol when you are ready to submit, consult one of SUPRA’s Registered Migration Agents if you have questions about your visa.
+If you’re an international student who needs to discontinue your candidature, and then re-enrol when you are ready to submit, contact our Legal Service if you have questions about your visa.
 If you have questions about a new Confirmation of Enrolment (eCoE), make an appointment with of the University’s compliance officers while you’re still in Sydney.

 - Desk, equipment, library access.
 Tie up any loose ends relating to on-campus resources.
 Inform the relevant administrative unit that you don’t need your allocated desk anymore (as there could be a waiting list of HDR candidates needing a desk).
 Return lab keys and other University equipment relating to your research.
 Consult with the University Library about which of its services you can access while you’re overseas.

 - Data storage.
 If your thesis is part of larger group research project – or you’re using very large data sets or storing data on servers belonging to research institutions other than the University – we recommend you get advice about any implications for data access due to your change in location.
 Check in with: